 While the above are signs of someone taking fentanyl, there are also long-term effects that develop if someone chronically abuses the drug.
 Some of these include gastrointestinal problems, a weakened immune system, and the potential for seizures to occur.
 With the chronic use of fentanyl, sedative effects may increase over time as well.
-What does fentanyl look like and the signs of addiction?
+What does fentanyl look like, and what are the signs of fentanyl addiction?
 You may also notice someone is on fentanyl if they go through behavioral or mental changes including paranoia, social withdrawal, a loss of motivation, or other personal changes.

 It will help you navigate the complicated withdrawal process, but it doesn’t address patterns of thought and behavior that contribute to drug abuse.
 Various treatment approaches and settings can help provide the ongoing support necessary to maintain long-term sobriety after you complete detox.